henry-lemen/credit-risk-classification/Credit_Risk/module-20-report.md

 ## Summary

 The healthy loan model performs better, as determined by the precision and recall scores being higher than that of the high-risk loans.
 However, it is more important to predict results of hihg-risk loans, which have a lower precision and recall score.
 Overall, the model has a high accuracy score of .99, meaning that it performs well to make predictions.

+Overall, I would recommend this model for company use.
+The precision and recall score are high for healthy loans, being 1.00 and 0.99 respectivelt.
+For High-risk loans, there is a precision score of 0.84 and a recall score of 0.94, both numbers are high as well.
+With an overall accuracy score of 0.99, this model will work well for the company.